zachmayer/backblaze_analysis/README.md

 means that observing 1 drive for 100 days gives you the exact same information as observing 100 drives for 1 day.
 If drives fail at a constant rate over time, this is fine, but I suspect that drives actually fail at a higher rate early in their lives.
+So their analysis is biased against newer drives.
 2. I want to compute a confidence interval of some kind, so I can select a drive that both has a low failure rate, but also enough observations to make me confident in this failure rate.
 For example, if I have a